Azure/service-fabric-mesh-preview/docs/conceptual-docs/application-deployment-quickstart.md

 ## See the application logs

-For this preview, we have not enabled the ablity for you to pump the logs, events and preformance counters to azure storage for later diagnositics.
-That funtionality will be enabled as we progress along towards public preview.
+For this preview, we have not enabled the ability for you to pump the logs, events and performance counters to azure storage for later diagnostics.
+That functionality will be enabled as we progress along towards public preview.

 For each codepackage (container) in your service instance, you can check its status as well as the logs coming from the containers in the service.